 Any used tissues should be taken home with you and disposed of in your usual way.

-All work surfaces, door handles and public areas are sanitised after each visit and regularly throughout the day.
+We will continue to practice safe working – our work surfaces, door handles and public areas are sanitised after each visit and regularly throughout the day.

-At this time, visitation in our Chapels of Rest is permitted (however, we reserve the right to amend or withdraw this facility only where we feel this is absolutely necessary to protect you, our staff and wider community).
+Visitation in our Chapels of Rest is permitted (however, we reserve the right to amend or withdraw this facility only where we feel this is absolutely necessary to protect you, our staff and wider community).
 We would urge you NOT to touch or kiss your loved one or touch the coffin (as this further increases the chances of cross -contamination (not necessarily from your loved one but from you to the coffin surface/loved one to ourselves and vice versa).
 Please speak with your Funeral Director if you need further advice or information on any of these issues.

 We ask you to comply with the government’s current “Rule of Six” and restrict the number of people attending the Chapel of Rest at any one time.
+Face coverings must be worn whilst in the building (including our Chapels).

-Should a family member become unwell with symptoms of COVID 19 or is required to self-isolate a funeral service may have to be rescheduled or postponed.
+Should a family member become unwell with symptoms of Covid-19 or is required to self-isolate a funeral service may have to be rescheduled or postponed.

 Should our staff become unwell or have to self-isolate there may be limited funeral service staff on the day of the service (or support from another Funeral Director) if needed.